tra38/hack-an-engineer/README.md

 ## Content Marketing
 **How it works**

-- Create “valuable” content that doesn’t look like an ad; is apt to get engagement and influence engineer behavior (examples: uptake a dev tool platform, enroll in a training program, join a company, use an open source package)
+- Create “valuable” content that doesn’t look like an ad; is apt to get engagement and influence engineer behavior
 - Popular reasons for content marketing: increase domain SEO, collect sales leads, sell product/service, recruit engineers, improve brand
 - Content can be created in house, or relatively small amounts of funding can encourage others to create the content needed
 - Content marketing applies far beyond online posts, including categories like whitepapers to handouts in college/grad school classes